 Check out some gameplay:

 When out in the field, you’ll regularly come across small messages from your extended family on Olympus.
 They rather fancy winding up old Hades and meeting Zagreus in person, and so they offer him what are essentially temporary upgrades that last the entirety of your current run.
-Boons, as they’re known, can dramatically alter your play style in ways that never fail to surprise.
+Boons, as they’re known, can dramatically alter your play style in ways that never fail to surprise you.

 I started out as a risk-averse player, favouring ranged weapons over melee, but Hades consistently pushed me to experiment.
 Now, I know that clear-cut distinctions such as ‘ranged’ and ‘melee’ don’t necessarily exist in Hades’ arsenal.
 Every weapon is almost malleable enough to carry its own game, and this makes for one of 2020’s finest combat systems in any genre.
 Yes, the gameplay benefits of Boons are considerable, but you really ought to be seeking them out for a chance to shoot the crap with Zagreus’ Olympian relatives.